-Tutorial Services, offered by the College, is free of charge and open to all College students currently enrolled.
-A combination of one-on-one and small group tutorials are offered for many courses.
-Tutoring may be long-term, short-term, or single visit, depending upon the needs of the student.
-Students are tutored on a first-come, first-served basis throughout the quarter.
-Tutoring is by appointment with your instructor.
+Students seeking tutoring needs for funeral service courses are available in a combination of one-onone and small group tutorials for many of the courses offered.
+Tutoring may be long-term, shortterm, or single visits, depending upon the needs of each student.
+Tutoring for funeral service courses is available on a first-come, first-served basis throughout the quarter.
+Please contact your instructor or academic advisor for more information regarding tutoring for funeral service courses.